d3/d3-shape/README.md

 }
 ```

-The *angle* is specified in radians, with 0 at -*y* (12 o’clock) and positive angle spans proceeding clockwise.
+The *angle* is specified in radians, with 0 at -*y* (12 o’clock) and positive angles proceeding clockwise.
 If |endAngle - startAngle| ≥ τ, a complete circle or annulus is generated rather than a sector.

 <a name="arc_endAngle" href="#arc_endAngle">#</a> <i>arc</i>.<b>endAngle</b>([<i>angle</i>]) · [Source](https://github.com/d3/d3-shape/blob/master/src/arc.js)